nprice1/blog/content/post/typescript-react-redux-chat.md

 ### Edit 05/10/2018 ###

-1. Updated the instructions to pull the server code as a package rather than using `npm link`.
-2. Updated versions and made some fixes as pointed out by GitHub user [wildcart](https://github.com/wildcart) as seen in these [issues](https://github.com/nprice1/typeScriptChatClient/issues/2)
+Updated versions and made some fixes as pointed out by GitHub user [wildcart](https://github.com/wildcart) as seen in these [issues](https://github.com/nprice1/typeScriptChatClient/issues/2)